ayoolaolafenwa/PixelLib/Tutorials/Pytorch_image_instance_segmentation.md

 # Instance Segmentation of Images in Pytorch

-## Pytorch Backend PixelLib

-The previous version of PixelLib uses tensorflow deep learning library as its backend and utilizes Mask R-CNN and DeepLab to perform instance segmentation and semantic segmentation respectively.
-I am so excited to announce that PixelLib now provide support for pytorch backend to perform faster, more accurate segmentation and extraction of objects in images and videos using PointRend segmentation architecture.

-## PointRend for Object Segmentation

-The pytorch version of PixelLib uses PointRend object segmentation architecture by [Alexander Kirillov et al](https://arxiv.org/abs/1912.08193) to replace Mask R-CNN for performing instance segmentation of objects.
-PointRend is an excellent state of the art neural network for implementing object segmentation.
-It generates accurate segmentation masks and run at high inference speeds that match the increasing demand for an accurate and real time computer vision applications.

-## Multiple OS Supports

-PixelLib is a library built to provide support for different operating systems.
-I integrated PixelLib with the python implementation of [PointRend by Detectron2](https://github.com/facebookresearch/detectron2/tree/main/projects/PointRend) which supports only Linux OS.
-I made modifications to the original Detectron2 PointRend implementation to support Windows OS.
-I am happy to give the wonderful news that the PointRend implementation used for PixelLib supports both Linux and Windows OS.

 # Image Segmentation

 PixelLib uses five lines of python code for performing object segmentation in images and videos with PointRend model.
 Download the [PointRend model](https://github.com/ayoolaolafenwa/PixelLib/releases/download/0.2.0/pointrend_resnet50.pkl).
 This is the code for image segmentation.